mcfnord/rml/src/top.md

 # Dempsey bar complaint

-EXECUTIVE SUMMARY: Televised statements on _KIRO Evening News_, a regional television program, about the accused.
+EXECUTIVE SUMMARY: Televised prohibited statements on _KIRO Evening News_, a regional television program, about the accused.
 The prosecutor's seven felony claims were each **dismissed with prejudice** through a bench trial.
 Referred to Washington State Bar Association June, 2018, and now **under investigation** by Scott Busby, Senior Disciplinary Counsel.